Confirmation bias: Biased interpretation of information

-Biased memory recall of information
+Biased recall of information

 People may remember evidence selectively to reinforce their expectations, even if they gather and interpret evidence in a neutral manner.
 This effect is called "selective recall", "confirmatory memory", or "access-biased memory".
 Psychological theories differ in their predictions about selective recall.
 Schema theory predicts that information matching prior expectations will be more easily stored and recalled than information that does not match.
 Some alternative approaches say that surprising information stands out and so is memorable.
 Predictions from both these theories have been confirmed in different experimental contexts, with no theory winning outright.

 In one study, participants read a profile of a woman which described a mix of introverted and extroverted behaviors.
 They later had to recall examples of her introversion and extroversion.
 One group was told this was to assess the woman for a job as a librarian, while a second group were told it was for a job in real estate sales.
 There was a significant difference between what these two groups recalled, with the "librarian" group recalling more examples of introversion and the "sales" groups recalling more extroverted behavior.
 A selective memory effect has also been shown in experiments that manipulate the desirability of personality types.
 In one of these, a group of participants were shown evidence that extroverted people are more successful than introverts.
 Another group were told the opposite.
 In a subsequent, apparently unrelated study, participants were asked to recall events from their lives in which they had been either introverted or extroverted.
 Each group of participants provided more memories connecting themselves with the more desirable personality type, and recalled those memories more quickly.